 As you explore this site, hover your mouse over titles, plant and insect names, and photo captions – many of them are linked to sites with additional information!

-Please check out the other pages in this site for more information about pollinators and how to create a supporting habitat.
-Feel free to Contact Us with comments and recommendations.
+Use the Top Menu to check out the other pages in this site for more information about pollinators and how to create a supporting habitat.

 All photographs copyright George Roark (PollinatorWeb.com) unless otherwise noted on the photograph, page introduction or description.

-Please also follow @PollinatorWeb on Twitter for a broader coverage of pollinator and ecosystem topics.
+Please also follow @PollinatorWeb on Twitter and @pollinator_web on Instagram.

 To formalize your pollinator efforts and support two great organizations, consider adding a sign to your garden.